 A. Library computers must be used according to approved Library policies.
 Violation of policy may result in suspension or loss of computer access privileges.
 Internet users must review and agree to abide by the Library’s Computer Use Policy.
 Illegal activity involving library computer equipment will be subject to prosecution by the appropriate authorities.

-B. Users must not change settings on library computer equipment, change or access files, passwords or data belonging to the library or others.
+B. Users must not change settings on library computers, change or access files, passwords or data belonging to the library or others.
 Users must not seek unauthorized access to computer systems, change components of any network or database or add/install any software on library computers.

 III.
 Guidelines for Access

-A. Computers are available on a first-come, first-served basis.
+A. Library computers are available on a first-come, first-served basis.
 Users may sign up for three hours of computer use each day.
 A valid library card and password are required.
 Use of another individual’s library card or password is prohibited and will result in a seven-day suspension from computer use.

-B. Patrons with fees in excess of $10 cannot access Library computer equipment.
+B. Patrons with fees in excess of $10 cannot access Library computers.

-C. Thirty minute guest passes are available for users who do not have a library card/s.
+C. Thirty-minute guest passes are available for users who do not have a library card.
 Adults must present a valid photo ID to receive a guest pass, minors must be accompanied by their parent/s or guardian/s.

-D. Access to computer equipment in different areas of the library is based on the age of the user:
+D. Access to library computers equipment in different areas of the library is based on the age of the user:

 Children’s Services Ages 12 and under